btsthrowaway/welcome/index.md

 Choose a place to navigate from.
 <img src="Follow the path_and the directions.png" alt="autocomp" class="inline" />

 Voila!
-Read the directions* for more detailed information.

-*image was taken before visual implementation of directions.
+Read the directions for more detailed information.Please note that this image was taken before visual implementation of directions.